 Reference:

-Education Code Section 72000 (d);
+Education Code Section 72000 subdivision (d);

 Government Code Sections 54952.2, 54953 et seq., and 54961

 The Board shall meet regularly the third Tuesday of each month at 6:30 p.m. unless otherwise required by law on the next succeeding day.
 Regular meetings of the Board shall normally be held at the District Office, 7600 Dublin Boulevard, 3rd Floor, Dublin, CA 94568.
 On occasion, meetings of the Board are also held in the Board Room of the Administration Building at Chabot College and/or at Las Positas College.
 However, meetings of the Board may be held at other locations within the Chabot-Las Positas Community College District, high school districts, or unified districts served by the District as determined by the Board.
 An annual calendar of meetings is posted on the district’s website.